 What is religion?
 Part 1

-The beliefs that all religious people have in common make us more alike than not alike.
-For example, all Christians, Jews, and Muslims consider Abraham, the father of their religion.
+All religious people's beliefs in common make us more alike than not alike.
+For example, all Christians, Jews, and Muslims consider Abraham the father of their religion.
 Also, the people in these three major religions believe in righteousness, life after death, and the day of Judgment.
 Further, they agree that God will send the righteous people to a paradise that will last forever in their next life.
 And that God will send the evil people to the torment of hell that will last forever in their next life.
 The only way these three major religions of today can have all these same fundamental beliefs in common is that the same message that God gave to Adam is the same one that He gave to Noah, Abraham, Moses, Jesus, and Mohammed.
-The only difference is that the message came to different locations during different times in our history.
-And to people that practice different customs and traditions that also speak other languages.
+The only difference is that the message came to different locations during our history.
+And to people who practice different customs and traditions that speak other languages.
 However, after God's Prophets, I believe it is evident that their followers eventually changed the original message given to their Prophet.

 Suppose all prophets received the same message from God.
 In that case, the original understanding must have been lost for our faiths to be separate religions today.
 The Christians say that Jesus is the son of God.
 But in the Quran, God says that Jesus is just one of His honored prophets and that God is high above having a son.
 So, there is undoubtedly a separation between Christians and those who follow the Quran because of Jesus.
 Yet, the Muslims claim that Mohammed is the best and more significant Messenger because he was the last Prophet.
 But, I have not found any support for this belief and practice in the Quran.
 In the Quran, 4:152, 2:285, and 3:84, God commands the believers not to make any distinction between any of His prophets and messengers.
 And in 3:144 in the Quran, God says that Mohammed is no more than a messenger, like the Prophets that came before him.